irivinti-gayathri/Dynamic-Weather-App/README.md

 # Dynamic-Weather-App
-Creating an dynamic weather app using node js
+A dynamic weather app using Node.js typically allows users to get real-time weather information for a specified location